Better Together: Striving for Inclusive and Connected Advising in a Transforming Landscape

 REGISTRATION | Now Open!

-The 2021 Virtual MIACADA Conference Co-Chairs are exited to "welcome" you!
-Registration for this year's conference is $20 an you must be an active (paid) MIACADA member to register.
+The 2021 Virtual MIACADA Conference Co-Chairs are excited to "welcome" you!
+Registration for this year's conference is $20 and you must be an active (paid) MIACADA member to register.
 Become a member here!

 CALL FOR SESSION PROPOSALS

 Over the past year, the advising landscape has transformed due to the ongoing pandemic.
 At the same time, the importance of diversity, equity and inclusion (DEI) has culminated to a critical tipping point.
 This conference aims to address issues of DEI in the context of the ever-changing advising environment.
 We will explore best practices, innovative solutions, and new outlooks in our profession all for the betterment of our students.
 Proposals are encouraged, but are not limited, to include at least one of the following topics: